infinum/android-handbook/Gradle build system.md

 }
 ```

 ###7.
-Build Variants
+Build variants
-Each (Build Type, Product Flavor) combination is called **Build Variant**.
+Each (build type, product flavor) combination is called a **build variant**.
-Projects with no flavors still have Build Variants, but the single default flavor is used, nameless, making the list of variants same to the list of Build Types.
+Projects with no flavors still have build variants, but the single default flavor is used, nameless, making the list of variants the same as the list of build types.
-To build the variant you want, you should select it from AS menu on the left side.
+To build the variant you want, you should select it from the AS menu on the left side.

 ![Build variant menu](/img/build_variant_1.png "Build variant menu")
 ![Build variant selection](/img/build_variant_2.png "Build variant selection")

-### 8. Adding build version to apk file
+### 8. Adding a build version to an APK file

-Android studio sets the name of the apk file based on the app name, build type and flavor.
-For example, default output looks like this **app-staging-debug.apk**.
-If needed this can be changed by adding this code snipped to build.gradle file
+Android Studio sets the name of the APK file based on the app name, build type, and flavor.
+For example, the default output looks like this: **app-staging-debug.apk**.
+If necessary, this can be changed by adding this code snippet to build.gradle file

 ```gradle
 android.applicationVariants.all { variant ->